joBr99/nspanel-lovelace-ui/README.md

 ### Flash Tasmota to your NSPanel

-You need to connect to your nspanel via serial and flash the [tasmota32-nspanel.bin](https://github.com/tasmota/install/raw/main/firmware/unofficial/tasmota32-nspanel.bin) to your NSPanel.
+You need to connect to your nspanel via serial and flash tasmtoa [tasmota32-nspanel.factory.bin](https://tasmota.github.io/install/firmware/development/tasmota32-nspanel.factory.bin) to your NSPanel.
+You can use the Tasmota Web Installer to do so.
+[Tasmota Web Installer](https://tasmota.github.io/install/)
 Make sure to come back to this guide, before uploading the nspanel.be/autoexec.be files.
 For more deatils see the [NSPanel Page of the Tasmota Template Repository](https://templates.blakadder.com/sonoff_NSPanel.html).